yingkitw/toolsearch/ARCHITECTURE.md

 # Architecture

-This document describes the architecture of toolsearch-rs, including design decisions, component structure, and data flow.
+This document describes the architecture of toolsearch, including design decisions, component structure, and data flow.

 ## Overview

-toolsearch-rs is designed to solve the tool discovery problem in agentic AI systems by providing intelligent search and filtering of MCP tools across multiple servers.
+toolsearch is designed to solve the tool discovery problem in agentic AI systems by providing intelligent search and filtering of MCP tools across multiple servers.
 The architecture prioritizes:

 1. **Simplicity**: Easy-to-use API that hides complexity
 2. **Performance**: Parallel queries and efficient filtering